Dental Implants Lakewood

 Eating a Healthy Diet

 No one is saying you can’t enjoy a cookie or a slice of pie now and then, but these items shouldn’t be part of your daily diet.
-Healthier alternatives like fruits and vegetables, leafy greens, lean proteins, and low-fat dairy are great options that are proven beneficial not only for your waistline but also your gum health and tooth enamel.
-By eating healthier foods, you give your body the nutrients it needs to function properly s well as a smile that looks and feels superb for years to come.
+Healthier alternatives like fruits and vegetables, leafy greens, lean proteins, and low-fat dairy are great options that can benefit not only your waistline but also your gum health and tooth enamel.
+By eating healthier foods, you give your body the nutrients it needs to function properly as well as a smile that looks and feels superb for years to come.

 Breaking Bad Habits